 Where any property which but for this section would be vested in the body corporate under or by virtue of this Act consists of any mortgage of or charge upon or estate in land under the Transfer of Land Act 1893, or the Land Administration Act 1997, or the amendments thereof respectively, then such mortgage, charge, or estate shall be held on trust for or on behalf of the body corporate, and on application in that behalf by the trustees to the Registrar of Titles or the chief executive officer of the department principally assisting in the administration of the Land Administration Act 1997 respectively, and on proof to his satisfaction of the facts relating thereto and payment of such fees as would be payable if the application were a transfer, he shall make the proper entry in the register kept under the provisions of such Acts respectively, and thereupon, without any formal transfer of such mortgage, charge, or estate the whole mortgage, charge, or estate shall vest in the body corporate.

-[Section 22 amended by No. 81 of 1996 s.
+[Section 22 amended: No. 81 of 1996 s.
 153(1); No. 59 of 2000 s.
 51; No. 60 of 2006 s.
 162(4).]

-23. Delegation of powers by the General
+23. Delegation of powers by General

 The General may from time to time delegate to any person or persons the exercise of all or any of the powers conferred upon him by this Act, and may from time to time revoke any such delegation, and for the purposes aforesaid may execute such powers of attorney and other instruments as he may think fit.